-Du Bois challenged what was in his time the conventional view of Reconstruction - among both historians and in white mythology - as an unmitigated disaster brought on by the enfranchisement of "ignorant," "subhuman" African Americans and the "corrupt practices" of their elected leaders.
-For Du Bois, far from being a catastrophe, Reconstruction was a "splendid failure" (1998[1935]: 708) that had harbored the possibility of an inter-racial democracy.

-The most magnificent drama in the last thousand years of human history is the transportation of ten million human beings out of the dark beauty of their mother continent into the new-found Eldorado of the West.
+Du Bois challenged what was in his time the conventional view of Reconstruction-among both historians and in white mythology-as an unmitigated disaster brought on by the enfranchisement of "ignorant," "subhuman" African Americans and the "corrupt practices" of their elected leaders.
+For Du Bois, far from being a catastrophe, Reconstruction was a "splendid failure" (1998 [1935]: 708) that held the possibility of an interracial democracy.
+"The most magnificent drama in the last thousand years of human history is the transportation of ten million human beings out of the dark beauty of their mother continent into the newfound Eldorado of the West.
 They descended into Hell; and in the third century they arose from the dead, in the finest effort to achieve democracy for the working millions which this world had ever seen.
-It was a tragedy that beggared the Greek; it was an upheaval of humanity like the Reformation and the French Revolution.
-(1998[1935]: 727)
+It was a tragedy that beggared the Greek; it was an upheaval of humanity like the Reformation and the French Revolution" (1998 [1935]: 727).

-Twenty-five years before the publication of the humongous Black Reconstruction, in an article, largely ignored, in the American Historical Review, Du Bois (1910) had defended Reconstruction as a progressive experiment that brought to the South democratic state constitutions, the expansion of civil and political rights, the election of Black politicians, egalitarian social legislation and free public education - all accomplished if not initiated by African Americans even while facing the reign of white terror.
-As late as 1924, writing in The Gift of Black Folk (2007[1924], chapter 5), Du Bois celebrated the contribution of the enslaved population to the Northern victory, anticipating again the radical substance of Black Reconstruction.
-Until Black Reconstruction, however, the novel Marxist architecture was absent.
+Twenty-five years before the publication of the humongous Black Reconstruction, in an article, largely ignored, in the American Historical Review, Du Bois (1910) had defended Reconstruction as a progressive experiment that brought to the South democratic state constitutions, the expansion of civil and political rights, the election of Black politicians, egalitarian social legislation, and free public education-all accomplished if not initiated by African Americans even while facing the reign of white terror.
+As late as 1924, writing in The Gift of Black Folk (2007 [1924], chap.
+5), Du Bois celebrated the contribution of the enslaved population to the Northern victory, anticipating again the radical substance of Black Reconstruction.
+Until Black Reconstruction, however, the novel Marxist architecture was absent in Du Bois's writings.
 That architecture paralleled the trajectory analyzed in The Wretched of the Earth: anticolonial struggle, postcolonial democracy, reactionary degeneration.
-Or as Du Bois wrote: "The slave went free; stood for a brief moment in the sun; then moved back again toward slavery" (1998[1935]: 30).
+Or as Du Bois wrote: "the slave went free; stood for a brief moment in the sun; then moved back again toward slavery" (1998 [1935]: 30).

 Black Reconstruction begins with the dynamics of global capitalism.
-As Du Bois had argued in his Harvard dissertation (2014[1896]), here too he noted that the writers of the U.S. constitution assumed that slavery would die out, to be displaced by newer methods of production.
-However, as he now elaborated in detail, in Black Reconstruction (1998[1935]), they did not take into account the revolution that was overtaking the textile industry in England and the heightened global demand for cotton.
-As a result, in the first half of the 19th century slavery intensified into an even harsher regime of production.
-Subject to the pressures of the
+As Du Bois had argued in his Harvard dissertation (2014 [1896]), here too he noted that the writers of the US Constitution assumed that slavery would die out, to be displaced by newer methods of production.
+However, as he now elaborated in detail in Black Reconstruction (1998 [1935]), they did not take into account the revolution that was overtaking the textile industry in England and the heightened global demand for cotton.
+As a result, in the first half of the nineteenth century slavery intensified into an even harsher regime of production.
+Subject to the pressures of the manufacturers and merchants, the planters squeezed ever more from their enslaved labor, and they also needed to expand: "The South was fighting for the protection and expansion of its agrarian feudalism.
+For the sheer existence of slavery there must be a continual supply of fertile land, cheaper slaves, and such political power as would give the slave status full legal recognition and protection, and annihilate the free Negro" (Du Bois 1998 [1935]: 29).
+The North entered the Civil War not to oppose slavery per se but to contain it geographically, and to prevent the Confederacy from bringing slavery to erstwhile "free" states.